michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * IE - "You can see an example of this in the work where I have used ... to reference ..."
 8. Were there any unexpected, interesting, or strange outcomes?
 9. Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?

+### Constraints

+All assets used in the production of the work must be created by you, be appropriately licensed for use, or be appropriated in a transformative way that significantly alters the nature of the original asset.